For an Immersive Local Experience Try a Rome Food Tour

 Locals interact in the Testaccio Covered Market

-Locals bustle around the market picking out fresh vegetables and carry on in conversations in Italian with the shop stall owners; the ease in the conversations lets you know that they’ve known each other a lifetime.
-A breeze blows through the open air market leaving the scent of fresh flowers in the air of the covered market.
 Slightly round, old, Italian women dressed in plain frocks putter around rolling their bags and carts stuffed full of vegetables.
-You hear the loud laughter of the butcher as he slaps his side in joy reacting to a patron’s story.
-If Rome were human, the neighborhood of Testaccio would be it’s heart; or maybe more correctly, its stomach.
+You hear the loud laughter of the butcher as he slaps his side in joy, reacting to a patron’s story.
+If Rome were human, the neighborhood of Testaccio would be its heart, or maybe more correctly, its stomach.

 Getting local with a Rome Food Tour

-A small group of people gathered at Piazza Testaccio and our guide, Kenny, handed out maps, and prepped us on what we would see, taste, and do today.
+A small group of people gathered at Piazza Testaccio, and our guide, Kenny, handed out maps and prepped us on what we would see, taste, and do today.
 In addition to eating a variety of Italian food, we’d be seeing some of the more famous sites and oddities of the Testaccio neighborhood.
 The day would be a nice combination of walking and eating.

 Get Local with a Rome Food Tour